 The City of Canning works hard to make sure fires are prevented throughout properties, homes, and bushland.

-The City requires all land owners and occupiers to comply with the Annual Fire Hazard Reduction Notice (PDF 1.5MB) year round.
+The City requires all land owners and occupiers to comply with the Annual Fire Hazard Reduction Notice (PDF 670KB) / Simplified version (PDF 4MB) year round.

 The Annual Hazard Reduction Notice is provided via mail with annual residential rates notices.
 It is also advertised through the local newspaper and uploaded to the City website.
 Penalties for non-compliance apply.

 Firebreak and fire hazard inspections

 Firebreak and fire hazard inspections are conducted by authorised fire control officers.
 The inspections are to ensure compliance with the Annual Fire Hazard Reduction Notice (PDF 670KB) / Simplified version (PDF 4MB).
 All owners and occupiers of land within City must complete and maintain adequate fire hazard reduction measures.

 For more information or advice, contact us on 1300 422 664.